T0lst0v/T0lst0v/README.md

 ## Hi, there!

-I'm Tolstov Serghei, or just Srge - full stack web Developer.
+I'm Tolstov Serghei, or just Srge - full stack web Developer with focus in a Front End.

 ### Get In Touch\_